spyke/spyke/TUTORIAL.md

 data windows are hidden, the `.srf` file remains open.

 4. Press the `Detect` button in the Detect tab.
 This will run spike detection on the entire file, given the current detection settings.
+As an alternative to spyke's built-in detection, you can use the output of Kilosort (see below).

-5. When it's done, three new windows will open up: sort, cluster and matplotlib.
+5. When detection is done, three new windows will open up: sort, cluster and matplotlib.
 The sort window shows detected waveforms and cluster means, the cluster window shows each spike as a point in some 3D cluster space, and the matplotlib window plots various other things as appropriate.
 You can manipulate the view in the cluster window using the mouse, rotating, zooming, and panning.
 Try using the different mouse buttons and scrollwheel, in tandem with `Ctrl` and `Shift`.
 You can select detected unsorted events in the lower list in the sort